On the One-Dimensional Contact Process with Enhancements

 \section{Zero speed at criticality}

 In this section we prove Theorem~\ref{thm:critnospeed}.
+It is possible to prove this theorem rather easily once it is known that $\theta(\lambda_i, \lambda^e_*(\lambda_i))=0$ and $\theta(\lambda^i_*(\lambda_e), \lambda_e)=0$.
+This is proved in Chapter~2 of~\cite{Terra24}, where the proof is an adaptation of~\cite{BezuidenhoutGrimmett90}.
+A more general result of this nature is available in \cite{BezuidenhoutGray94}.
+However all these references rely on the rather involved dynamic renormalization technique.
+For this reason we provide a different proof.

 The general structure of the proof is a classical block argument.
 However, the specifics of this model bring a number of complications.
 In particular, the building block is more subtle to define and analyze because whether the infection spreads through a given path may depend on the configuration outside this path.